Introducing Gainsight In-app Guides

-Gainsight designs and deploys in-app guides directly in the Gainsight user interface.
-These guides highlight new features, drive recommended behavior, and provide in-context support.
+Gainsight designs and deploys in-app messages directly in the Gainsight CS user interface using Gainsight PX.
+These messages highlight new features, drive recommended behavior, and provide in-context support.
 Contextual, personalized guidance provides help when and where it’s needed, simplifies the user experience, and improves overall usability.
-Guides may be addressed to end users and/or Admins in Gainsight.
+In-app messages may be addressed to end users and/or Admins in Gainsight.

 Gainsight displays multi-step walkthrough guides, new feature announcements, and explanatory tooltips in the app.
 Guides are deployed to address the following goals:

 - Introduce new or under-utilized existing features, and encourage adoption